TikhonJelvis/RL-book/book/chapter13/chapter13.md

 \index{evolutionary strategies}

-We conclude this chapter with a section on Evolutionary Strategies - a class of algorithms to solve MDP Control problems.
+We conclude this chapter with a section on Evolutionary Strategies—a class of algorithms to solve MDP Control problems.
 We want to highlight right upfront that Evolutionary Strategies are technically not RL algorithms (for reasons we shall illuminate once we explain the technique of Evolutionary Strategies).
 However, Evolutionary Strategies can sometimes be quite effective in solving MDP Control problems and so, we give them appropriate coverage as part of a wide range of approaches to solve MDP Control.
 We cover them in this chapter because of their superficial resemblance to Policy Gradient Algorithms (again, they are not RL algorithms and hence, not Policy Gradient algorithms).

 Evolutionary Strategies (abbreviated as ES) actually refers to a technique/approach that is best understood as a type of Black-Box Optimization.
 It was popularized in the 1970s as *Heuristic Search Methods*.
 It is loosely inspired by natural evolution of living beings.
 We focus on a subclass of ES known as Natural Evolutionary Strategies (abbreviated as NES).